Finite subdivision rule: Rigorous definition

-The subdivision complex can be created by gluing together the opposite edges of the square, making the subdivision complex $S_R$ into a torus.
-The subdivision map $\phi$ is the doubling map on the torus, wrapping the meridian around itself twice and the longitude around itself twice.
-This is a four-fold covering map.
-The plane, tiled by squares, is a subdivision complex for this subdivision rule, with the structure map $f:\mathbb{R}^2\rightarrow R(S_R)$ given by the standard covering map.
-Under subdivision, each square in the plane gets subdivided into squares of one-fourth the size.

 Quasi-isometry properties

 The history graph of the middle thirds subdivision rule.

 Subdivision rules can be used to study the quasi-isometry properties of certain spaces.
 Given a subdivision rule $R$ and subdivision complex $X$, one can construct a graph called the "history graph" that records the action of the subdivision rule.
 The graph consists of the dual graphs of every stage $R^n(X)$, together with edges connecting each tile in $R^n(X)$ with its subdivisions in $R^{n+1}(X)$.

 The quasi-isometry properties of the history graph can be studied using subdivision rules.
 For instance, the history graph is quasi-isometric to hyperbolic space exactly when the subdivision rule is "conformal", as described in the combinatorial Riemann mapping theorem.